Spinal Stenosis Symptoms and Treatments

 Lumbar Spinal Stenosis

 The lumbar spine is a segment of your spine located between your pelvis bone and your ribs.
 There are five vertebrae that make up your lumbar spine.
+Lumbar spinal stenosis is when the narrowing of the foramina in your spine happens in this region.
+The area that spinal stenosis happens effects what kind of symptoms you exhibit and what kind of treatment plan your doctor is going to prepare for you.

 Talk to a Doctor